nf-core/website/src/content/docs/contributing/tutorials/nf-test_assertions.md

 )
 ```

-_Explanation_: Verifies process completion and output against a snapshot.
+_Explanation:_ Verifies process completion and output against a snapshot.

 ## Complex - Handling Inconsistent md5sum in Output Elements

 ### Snapshot a Specific Element in Output Channel

-_Motivation_: Create the snapshot for one specific output.
+_Motivation:_ Create the snapshot for one specific output.

 ```groovy
 assert snapshot(process.out.versions).match("versions")
 ```

-_Explanation_: Checks a specific element, in this case `versions`, in the output channel of a process against a predefined snapshot named "versions".
+_Explanation:_ Checks a specific element, in this case `versions`, in the output channel of a process against a predefined snapshot named "versions".

 ### File Exists Check

-_Motivation_: Snapshots of an output are unstable, i.e. they change between test runs, for example because they include a timestamp/file-path in the content.
+_Motivation:_ Snapshots of an output are unstable, i.e. they change between test runs, for example because they include a timestamp/file-path in the content.

 - [BCLCONVERT](https://github.com/nf-core/modules/blob/master/modules/nf-core/bclconvert/tests/main.nf.test)